-For the MS Plan C, there is no credit hour requirement but a minimum residency requirement must be satisfied.
-MS Plan C is intended for students who had completed equivalent course requirements at another institution.
+For the MS Plan C, only the minimum residency requirement must be satisfied.
 Admission to Plan C requires the approval of the physics graduate program advisory committee.
 A written qualifying examination and a final oral examination complete the requirements for Plan C.